Cultivar of Prairie Dropseed with a shorter, upright, tight and uniform shape. Rust-red fall color.

 1' tall and wide (2' with flowers), grows in more upright vase-shape and then opens up some with the flowers.

-Warm season grass = the growth happen in warmer part of the season.
+This is a warm season grass, so the majority of its growth happens in the warmer part of the season.
 Fragrant flowers from mid summer till frosts.
-If planted in masses, the fragrance is noticeble even in longer distances.
+If planted in masses, the fragrance is noticeable even from a distance.

-Excellent for urban landscaping - it will tolerate extreme temperatures and disturbed urban soils in traffic islands, big city containers, green roofs, but looks perfect in any planting.
+Excellent for urban landscaping - it will tolerate extreme temperatures and disturbed urban soils in traffic islands, big city containers, or on green roofs, but looks perfect in any planting.

 Hardy in zones 3 to 9.